 Battery backup protection with additional runtime can be provide by equipping the UPS system with up to two External Battery Cabinets (EBCs) containing sealed lead-acid, maintenance-free batteries.
 The EBCs are available with two or three battery strings.
+Only EBC capable UPS systems can utilize EBCs.
 The EBCs are housed in single, free-standing cabinets designed for line-up-and-match installation, but may be installed separate from the UPS cabinet.
 The recommended installation location for adjacent battery cabinets is on the right side of the UPS cabinet.

-1.2.2 Integrated Accessory Cabinet-Distribution
+1.2.3 Integrated Accessory Cabinet-Distribution